Cosmo-Tech/azure-sample-webapp/doc/scenarioParametersConfiguration.md

 > **Warning**
 >
-> currently, the file scenario parameters (for "file upload" and "table" components) only work with Azure
+> Currently, the file scenario parameters (for "file upload" and "table" components) only work with Azure
 > Storage connectors.
 The connector whose id you provide **must have the exact name "Azure Storage Connector"**.

 When files uploaded by webapp users are sent to the back-end to be stored (for example in Azure Storage), the original